 format.
 The VHS was crowned the winner and quickly dominated the

 The early VCR's were big and bulky, but pretty solid.
 Many had big metal switches and wooden fascias.
-It cost around £600 for a cheap model, and JVC were one of the market leaders.
+It cost around £600 for a cheaper model, and JVC were one of the market leaders.

-We didn't have a video recorder at home until the mid eighties.
+We didn't have a video recorder at home until the mid-eighties.
 Our first model was an Amstrad which featured half-speed recording.
 This effectively turned a 4 hour tape into an 8 hour tape, although the picture quality was reduced.
 Also, anything taped at half-speed was incompatible with other standard machines.